For Veterans: A Guide to College Success

-What do veterans need to successfully transition into the college and degree plan of their choice?
+Here’s what veterans need to successfully enroll into the college and degree plan of their choice.

 Veterans Tip 1: Make a plan